resir014/resir014.xyz/README.md

 # ...or if you'd like to use npm instead
 npm install

-# serve with hot reload at localhost:8000
+# serve with hot reload at localhost:3000
 yarn dev

 # build for production
 yarn build

-# build for production and push to gh-pages branch
-yarn deploy

 # run tests (lint + type check)
 yarn test